 The British Independent Film Awards highlight and reward the best, most innovative and creative independent filmmaking and filmmakers in the UK.
 We identify and encourage emerging talent, support and celebrate the independent film community and promote British film and talent to the public.

-Now in its 20th year, BIFA was founded by Elliot Grove and Suzanne Ballantyne in 1998, who also founded the Raindance Film Festival in 1993.
+BIFA was founded by Elliot Grove and Suzanne Ballantyne in 1998, who also founded the Raindance Film Festival in 1993.